KD-lab-Open-Source/Perimeter/MODDING.eng.md

 This file intends to document about some engine internals and changes done since open-source publication, any corrections or updates to reflect current state of capabilities are welcomed.

+For some store integrations such as Steam Workshop the mod uploading is available using the following command line:

+`perimeter store=steam upload_mod=\"NAME OF MOD\"`

 ## Command line

 Running the game in console/terminal and adding /? or --help or -h displays available parameters that can be added